asdanjer/slotcrafter/README.md

   - `"kick <player> MSPT is too high!"`
   - `"say <player> sacrificed himself for the greater good!"`

-- **ReminderInterval**: Interval in seconds for reminders when `/yeetme` or `/takemyslot` commands are active.
+- `ReminderInterval`: Interval in seconds for reminders when `/yeetme` or `/takemyslot` commands are active.
 Set to `0` to disable reminders.
 (Default: `0`)

-- **HighMSPTWarningInterval**: Interval in seconds to warn players when the Mean Server Tick Time (MSPT) is high.
+- `HighMSPTWarningInterval`: Interval in seconds to warn players when the Mean Server Tick Time (MSPT) is high.
 Set to `0` to disable warnings.
 (Default: `0`)

-- **YeetmeMessage**: Message displayed for the `/yeetme` command reminder.
+- `YeetmeMessage`: Message displayed for the `/yeetme` command reminder.
 (Default: `"Lag-Autokick active. /yeetme to toggle off"`)

-- **TakemyslotMessage**: Message displayed for the `/takemyslot` command reminder.
+- `TakemyslotMessage`: Message displayed for the `/takemyslot` command reminder.
 (Default: `"Slot-Surrender active. /takemyslot to toggle off"`)

-- **HighMSPTWarningMessage**: Message to display when the MSPT is high, advising players to avoid laggy areas if possible.
+- `HighMSPTWarningMessage`: Message to display when the MSPT is high, advising players to avoid laggy areas if possible.
 (Default: `"High MSPT.
 Avoid laggy areas if possible"`)

-- **HighMSPTThreshold**: MSPT threshold to trigger the high MSPT warning.
+- `HighMSPTThreshold`: MSPT threshold to trigger the high MSPT warning.
 This setting overlaps with `kickmspt` for warning purposes.
 (Default: `70`)

-This comprehensive configuration allows detailed control over server slot management based on server performance, enhancing gameplay by adjusting in real-time to current server conditions.
 ### `slotcrafter.ignorecap`

 - **Description:** Allows people to ignore the slot cap.